Clicky

 • We never have used cornstarch and never will.
 I find it gives a weird mouth feel to it that I don’t like.

 • Baking it a low temperature is the way my family has always made it.
 We dry it out, like a meringue, and don’t bake it so much.
-Most recipes are 350 degrees but we have always baked it at 250.
-However over the years I have found that 275 works the best.
-This also helps the shortbread melt in your mouth instead of baking up a little bit harder which is what baking it at 350 is going to do.
+Most recipes are 350 degrees, but we always bake it at 250.
+However, over the years, I have found that 275 works the best.
+This also helps the shortbread melt in your mouth instead of baking up a little bit harder which is what baking it at 350 will do.

 Happy Baking everyone!